Government to "continue to listen to industry leaders" as venues and clubs in COVID peril

 He added: “To keep safeguarding our economic recovery and the lives and livelihoods of the British people our priority is now to make sure everyone has the opportunity to ‘Get Boosted Now’.”

-The Treasury Ministerial team met with representatives from the likes of UK Hospitality, Prezzo and Nandos.
+The Treasury Ministerial team met with representatives from the likes of UK Hospitality, Prezzo, Nandos and UK live music body LIVE.
 The Chancellor will be returning to the UK on an earlier flight to resume discussions with business leaders tomorrow.

-It has not been confirmed if he will be meeting with leaders from the live music and night time sectors.
+Read our full statement on how the Government needs to step up and provide a raft of financial support to protect our industry from the new wave of Covid 👇 pic.twitter.com/UcFbeDrpQK

 In just one week, losses have come to over £2million with 86 per cent of grassroots music venues reporting negative impacts and 61 per cent being forced to cancel at least one event due to touring party members testing positive for COVID, functions being cancelled by organisers or poor ticket sales.
 Overall, attendance at shows held at grassroots venues has dropped by 23 per cent (but up to 40 per cent across live music in general) with over 140,000 ‘no shows’ from ticket holders resulting in a 27 per cent decline in gross income.